MAYNARD WEBB, AUTHOR OF DEAR FOUNDER: LETTERS OF ADVICE FOR ANYONE WHO LEADS, MANAGES, OR WANTS TO START A BUSINESS

 Question: Can you tell us a little about your background?

-Maynard: I majored in criminal justice in college and was going to go on to law school and got hired by IBM my senior year as a co-op student and a security guard and then I was hired permanently by them and shipped from Florida the Minnesota and that's where I started.
-IBM was a great place and I was very ambitious and they kept letting me do more things and so I quickly got promoted to supervisor and then I was able to take some programming classes and went back to school for programming and did a number of things in security that eventually a hacker.
+Maynard: I majored in criminal justice in college and was going to go on to law school.
+I got hired by IBM my senior year as a co-op student and a security guard, and then I was hired permanently by them and shipped from Florida to Minnesota and that’s where I started.
+IBM was a great place and I was very ambitious and they kept letting me do more things so I quickly got promoted to supervisor, and then I was able to take some programming classes and went back to school for programming and did a number of things in security around that, and then eventually became a hacker.
 I got to go all over the country and break systems for IBM and that was quite fun.
-Then I spent the rest of my career trying to fix things which isn't nearly as much fun as breaking things.
-But it's still fun.
+Then I spent the rest of my career trying to fix things which isn’t nearly as much fun as breaking things.
+But it’s still fun.

 Question: Along the way you were involved in starting some companies as a founder or early investor.
 What prompted you to go that direction?

-Maynard: I spent most of my time building companies and I was a CIO for a number of years at places like Bay Networks and Quantum and Gateway and then became the CIO or the head of technology at eBay when they couldn't keep their side up but throughout all those jobs I got asked by friends to invest in their companies and so that was a lot of fun and I got asked by VC's to sit on boards of some of their high-growth companies and then as I stopped operating after LiveOps I promised my wife I wouldn't run companies anymore I decided to do this Webb Investment Network that I'm doing now and it's been a blast.
+Maynard: I spent most of my time building companies.
+I was a CIO for a number of years at places like Bay Networks and Quantum and Gateway, and then became the COO or the head of technology at eBay when they couldn’t keep their side up.
+Throughout all those jobs I got asked by friends to invest in their companies and so that was a lot of fun, and I got asked by VC’s to sit on boards of some of their high-growth companies, and then as I stopped operating after LiveOps, I promised my wife I wouldn’t run companies anymore.
+I decided to do this Webb Investment Network that I’m doing now and it’s been a blast.

-Question: You have a gift and helping compass with strategy.
+Question: You have a gift of helping companies with strategy.